← Back to Articles

 3. Medication (When Appropriate)

 Not a substitute for: Behavioral strategies, sleep optimization, structure.
-Medication helps but doesn't solve everything.
+Medication helps but doesn't solve environmental triggers.

 The intervention:

-• Visual schedules (morning routine chart, after-school routine chart)
+• Visual schedules (morning routine, after-school routine charts)

-• Predictable consequences (if X happens, then Y follows—every time)
+• Predictable consequences (if X, then Y—every time)

 The Parent's Brain: Managing Your Own Regulation